German language: As a foreign language

 Like English, French, and Spanish, German has become a standard foreign language throughout the world, especially in the Western World.
 German ranks second on par with French among the best known foreign languages in the European Union (EU) after English, as well as in Russia, and Turkey.
 In terms of student numbers across all levels of education, German ranks third in the EU (after English and French) and in the United States (after Spanish and French).
-In British schools, where learning a foreign language is not mandatory, a dramatic decline in entries for German A-Level has been observed.
+In British schools, where learning a foreign language is not mandatory, a dramatic decline in entries for German A-Level and GCSE has been observed.
 In 2020, approximately 15.4 million people were enrolled in learning German across all levels of education worldwide.
 This number has decreased from a peak of 20.1 million in 2000.
 Within the EU, not counting countries where it is an official language, German as a foreign language is most popular in Eastern and Northern Europe, namely the Czech Republic, Croatia, Denmark, Greece, Hungary, the Netherlands, Norway, Poland, Slovakia, Slovenia, Bosnia and Herzegovina, and Serbia.
 German was once, and to some extent still is, a lingua franca in those parts of Europe.